A review by Nalini Haynes

 Magic has a cost in Taylor’s worlds, described as a ‘tithe’ of pain, so poetic and yet so concrete.
 The difficulty with this is the meaning: a tithe is a tenth – a tenth of what?
-A tithe is also a kind of tax, which I think is poetic but here again a tax is taken from a portion of a whole.
+A tithe is also a kind of tax, a poetic idea but tax is taken from a portion of a whole.
 Sometimes the degree of pain needed seemed disproportionately low compared to the cost of creation while proportionately high for something less creative like casting a glamour of concealment.

-Taylor hasn’t quite enforced consistency within her magic system as sometimes the pain of an injury can be used as the source of magic to heal that same injury but not at other times.
-Also chimaera were killed to have their souls installed in new bodies, but the pain of their deaths was not harvested for creating new bodies although that seems so logical.
+Taylor hasn’t quite enforced consistency within her magic system.
+Sometimes the pain of an injury can be used as the source of magic to heal that same injury but not consistently.
+Chimaera were killed to have their souls installed in new bodies, but the pain of their deaths was not harvested for creating new bodies.
+A waste.

-By the end of Days a couple of feats of magic seemed rather easy for the price paid in my opinion, but as a plot twist it was effective.
-I expect the results of this feature of the climax will open up potential for both conflict and victory in the final instalment of this story.
+By the end of Days a couple of feats of magic seemed rather easy for the price paid, but it was effective as a plot twist.
+I expect this feature of the climax will open up potential for both conflict and victory in the final instalment of this story.

 Sex roles are an issue in Taylor’s story.
 Karou, formerly Madrigal, was and is pursued by Thiago, the leader of the chimaera.
 Thiago’s motivation is less about sex, more about ownership and control, wanting the sexiest ‘car’, refusing to accept no for an answer and retaliating after rejection.
 This may sound like a sex role issue but Thiago consistently needs adulation and control; thus this comes across as being more about personality than gender roles.
 It is important to note that there is an attempted rape in Days, recounted in some detail.